jas-st/reComBat-seq/README.md

 ## Arguments

 Since reComBat-seq follows the same structure as ComBat-seq, the parameters used are also the same.
-The regularization parameters added are the following:
+The regularization can be adjusted via the following parameters:

   - `lambda_reg` - controls the strength of the regularization, $\lambda$ in the above equation
   - `alpha_reg` - controls the elastic net tuning, $\alpha$ in the above equation